unix-supremacist/Amadeus/README.md

 ## Design

-this will be a standard suckless rice for artix-openrc, hyperbola-linux, openbsd, and hyperbola-bsd (when it exists)
+this will be a standard suckless rice for Artix-openrc, HyperbolaLinux, OpenBSD, and HyperbolaBSD (when it exists)

 each software module will be using git submodules and i'll have a single makefile/shellscript to install everything at once.